 Development of a Recreation Plan

-A comprehensive development and management plan will be prepared after completion of this study, based upon foreseen impacts, needs and opportunities that will guide AEA's recreation planning and management for the Project for the term of the FERC license.
+A comprehensive development and management plan will be prepared after completion of this study, based upon reasonably foreseen impacts, needs and opportunities.

 Aesthetic resources evaluations

 The objective is to assess the aesthetic resources in the proposed Project vicinity and to identify potential effects on those resources resulting from Project construction and operations.
 Potential effects of the proposed Project include changes to views, soundscapes, and lighting/glare.
 The feasibility of potential options and enhancement opportunities to mitigate potential adverse effects of the proposed Project will be identified.